 After 9,000 emendations to James Joyce’s notoriously impenetrable novel, a ‘smoother’ new edition is promised. –The Guardian

-1 Response to “Impervious and Impenetrable”
+1 thought on “Impervious and Impenetrable”

 In the comic books, is SUPERMAN described as “impervious” or “impenetrable”?
 I think that “impenetrable” is the word, but perhaps both of them have been used.